Last Updated on February 13, 2023

-Chondrocalcinosis means streaking of soft tissues with calcium.
-Chondrocalcinosis is also used as synonym for calcium pyrophosphate deposition disease because the finding of chondrocalcinosis has been mostly associated with calcium pyrophosphate deposition disease, a disease that is caused by deposition of calcium pyrophosphate crystals.
+Chondrocalcinosis means the streaking of articular cartilage with calcium.
+It is also used as a synonym for calcium pyrophosphate dihydrate deposition disease because the finding of chondrocalcinosis has been mostly associated with calcium pyrophosphate deposition disease, a disease that is caused by the deposition of calcium pyrophosphate crystals.

-Pesudogout is the another name used for pyrophosphate deposition disease but actually pseudogout is just one form of pyrophosphate deposition disease presentation.
+[Pesudogout is another name used for pyrophosphate deposition disease but actually, pseudogout is just one form of pyrophosphate deposition disease presentation.]

 Chondrocalcinosis is a finding on the imaging study like x-ray and means deposition of calcium in the cartilage.
-But depositions have been found in other tissues as well.
+But depositions have been found in other tissues like hyaline cartilage, synovial tissue, capsule, meniscus, labrum, ligamentum flavum, soft tissue of the hand, and temporomandibular joint as well.

 Causes of Chondrocalcinosis